mamunur6286/currex/README.md

 ```

 # How to Use Currex
-As a developer we need to different type of currency exchange for our verious project.
-For this situation i develop a laravel package to prevent this problem to handle currency change.
-It can easier our development life if your porper used.
-The used preconditon and instruction is given bellow!
+As a developer we need different types of currency exchange for our various projects.
+For this situation I developed a laravel package to prevent this problem to handle currency change.
+It can improve your development life if you use it properly.
+The used precondition and instruction is given below!

 In this tutorial, I'll take you through an example on how to create a Laravel package in just 7 steps.
 So, let's go ahead and dive into it.